yiyins2/CS320-FA23/p2/README.md

 print(len(uwcu.SOME_ATTRIBUTE_NAME))
 ```

-For convenience, we want to be able to directly use brackets and `len` directly on `Bank` objects, like this:
+To keep the interface consistent, we want to be able to directly use brackets and `len` directly on `Bank` objects, like this:
 * `uwcu[-1]`
 * `len(uwcu)`